vispo/TwoStateButton/README.md

      TwoStateButton(id, upImage, downImage, ariaLabel, title, callback)

  * id is the unique id of the existing element you want to be the button.
  * upImage is the path to the image for the button when it's up.
+Use "" if there is no upImage.
  * downImage is the path to the image for the button when it's down.
+Use "" if there is no downImage.
  * ariaLabel is the string that describes the button for accessibility.
+Use "" if there is no ariaLabel.
  * title is the string that describes the button on mouseover.
+Use "" if there is no title
  * callback is a function that gets called when the user changes the button's state.

  Example: